 This metadata, often known as tags, is now supported by Microsoft Azure and other cloud providers.
-We’re pleased to support the use of these tags to help accurately allocate the cost of cloud services for our customers.
+We’re pleased to support the use of these tags to help accurately allocate the cost of cloud services for our users.

 While tags are used in much the same way across all cloud providers, the examples in this article will focus on Microsoft Azure.
-(You can read about how to use tags with AWS here; for tagging strategies with other providers, feel free to contact me directly for more information.)

-Resource tags help customers classify their cloud resources in different ways.
+Resource tags help IT classify their cloud resources in different ways.
 On Azure, each tag is created using a key and a value.
 For example, a resource tag key could be set as “Business Unit,” and the value set as “Marketing.”
 These tags should be applied consistently; all resources having a common tag key for business unit, and the values changing based on which business unit is responsible for that cloud resource.

 Tags can be used to solve the allocation challenge described in the first section.
-Since the tags now show up in the bill along with other key information like cost, usage and more, Apptio can use the tagging information to help you do very fine grained allocation of your company’s cloud spend.
+Since the tags now show up in the bill along with other key information like cost, usage and more, Apptio can use the tagging information to help you do very fine-grained allocation of your company’s cloud spend.